Shawshank01/proxy_sh/README.md

 - **Interactive Installation**: Guides you through setting up an Xray VLESS-XHTTP-Reality proxy.
 - **Xray Per-User Monthly Quotas**: Optional per-user MB limits with automatic suspension when a limit is reached.
 - **Per-User Anniversary Billing Cycle**: Each user cycle starts from their account creation timestamp and rolls monthly (with end-of-month clamping).
-- **Quota Management Menu**: Check/apply quotas, reset user usage, and change user limits later without recreating users.
+- **Quota Management Menu**: Check/apply quotas, reset user usage, change user limits, and view automatic check scheduler status.
 - **Shadowsocks (2022) Install**: Deploys ssserver-rust (2022-blake3-chacha20-poly1305) with multi-user support.
 - **IPv6 Support**: Optional dual-stack listening for both Xray and Shadowsocks.
 - **Secure Key Generation**: Automatically generates a private/public key pair (`x25519`) and UUIDs for the configuration.
 - **VLESS Link Generation**: Creates and saves shareable VLESS links based on your server settings.
-- **Container Management**: Easy-to-use menu for updating, viewing links, or deleting the Xray container and its configuration.
+- **Container Management**: Easy-to-use menu for updating, changing/downgrading versions, viewing links, or deleting containers and configurations.
 - **Self-Updating**: The script automatically checks for a new version on startup (interactive mode) and can also be updated manually from the menu.

 ## Usage